J. P. Carter: Politics

 In 1977 Carter was elected mayor of Madison.
 He assumed office in 1978 and served until 1991.
 In 1990 Carter dismissed Barry and Debbie Walker's charges of harassment against Phillip Webster, a town alderman, calling the charges a "personal vendetta" that the town "would no longer tolerate".
 The Walkers accused Webster of harassment when ordering bushes on their property bordering U.S. Route 311 be trimmed by town workers.
 Carter told them to contact the district attorney if they felt a crime had been committed.
 He also stated that, were Webster guilty of violating a town ordinance, it would not be grounds for removal from the town's Board of Aldermen.

-In 1991 Carter supported a one-cent tax increase, to generate $273,000 annually as funding to maintain Chinqua Penn Plantation.
+In 1991, Carter supported a one-cent tax increase, to generate $273,000 annually as funding to maintain Chinqua Penn Plantation.

 On March 6, 1991, Carter was a speaker at a victory march and rally for United States troops who served in the Gulf War.
 The demonstration, sponsored by the Rockingham County Patriots, was held at Rockingham County High School.

 After his time as mayor, he served on town's Board of Aldermen for two years.

 Personal life

 Carter was the uncle of folk artist Benny Carter and photographer Carol M. Highsmith.
 He was a Baptist and served as a deacon and trustee at First Baptist Church of Madison.
 He was a member of the Madison Lions Club and was named a Melvin Jones Fellow by the organization.

 He married Nancy Elizabeth Martin in 1941.
 They had four daughters: Dorothy Jean Carter Seeman, Gerry Carter, Linda Carter Brinson, and Vicki Carter Alexander.

-In 1998 Carter was named Madison's Citizen of the Year.
+In 1998, Carter was named Madison's Citizen of the Year.

-Carter died on December 19, 2000, at Stokes-Reynolds Memorial Hospital in Danbury, North Carolina.
+Carter died on December 19, 2000, aged 85, at Stokes-Reynolds Memorial Hospital in Danbury, North Carolina.
 His funeral was held at First Baptist Church of Madison.
 He is buried in the cemetery at Sardis Primitive Baptist Church in Madison.